Time to market

 In commerce, time to market (TTM) is the length of time it takes from a product being conceived until its being available for sale.
-The reason that time to market is so important is since being late erodes the addressable market into which producers have to sell their product.
+The reason that time to market is so important is that being late erodes the addressable market into which producers have to sell their product.
 A common assumption is that TTM matters most for first-of-a-kind products, but actually a late product launch in any industry can negatively impact revenues—from reducing the window of opportunity to generate revenues to causing the product to become obsolete faster.

 Measuring TTM

 There are no standards for measuring TTM, and measured values can vary greatly.
 First, there is great variation in how different organizations define the start of the period.

 For example, in the automotive industry the development period starts when the product concept is approved.
 Other organizations realize that little will happen until the project is staffed, which can take a long time after approval if developers are tied up on existing projects.
 Therefore, they consider the start point when the project is fully staffed.
 The initial part of a project—before approval has been given or full staffing is allocated—has been called the fuzzy front end, and this stage can consume a great deal of time.
 Even though the fuzzy front end is difficult to measure, it must be included in TTM measurements for effective TTM management.

 Next, definitions of the end of the TTM period vary.
 Those who look at product development as engineering say the project is finished when engineering department transfers it to manufacturing.
 Others define the conclusion as when they ship the first copy of the new product or when a customer buys it.
 High-volume industries will often define the end point in terms of reaching a certain production volume, such as a million units per month.

 Finally, TTM measurements vary greatly depending on complexity –- complexity of the product itself, the technologies it incorporates, its manufacturing processes, or the organizational complexity of the project (for example, outsourced components).
 New-to-the-world products are much slower than derivatives of existing products.
 Some companies have been successful in putting their products into categories of newness, but establishing levels of complexity remains elusive.

 Although TTM can vary widely, all that matters is an organization's TTM capability relative to its direct competitors.
 Organizations in other industries may be much faster, but do not pose a competitive threat, although one may be able to learn from them and adapt their techniques.